 How to Easily Install a Backsplash with a Tile Adhesive Mat

-Tiling kitchen backsplashes just got easier by doing away with conventional adhesives.
-Adhesive tile backsplashes take the guesswork out of the job.
+Tiling kitchen and bathroom backsplashes just got easier by doing away with conventional thin-set mortar or mastic.
+Adhesive tile matting takes the guesswork out of the job.
 We’ll show you the steps for tiling a new backsplash the simple way.

 Skill